kaboomserver/weapons/README.md

 # Weapons

-Weapons is a Bukkit plugin that implements various weapons.
+Weapons is a Bukkit plugin that implements various kinds of weapons.

 The plugin is created for the Kaboom server.